Richard Hedderman

 Order it at Amazon or Finishing Line Press.

-Feeling grateful to novelist John Galligan for his recent endorsement of the book: “Fantastic work.
+Feeling grateful to novelist John Galligan for his endorsement of the book: “Fantastic work.
 Deep and rich and polished.
 I’m savoring the poems one at a time, that’s how good they are.”

 Poem of the Month